Qiskit/documentation/mdx-guide.md

 ### LeftColoredBar

-The `LeftColoredBar` components adds a colored bar that wraps all the content inside it.
+The `LeftColoredBar` component adds a colored bar that wraps all the content inside it.
 Currently we support two colors (`blue` and `purple`) that can be picked by using the `color` property:

 ```md
 <LeftColoredBar color="blue">